Fungal toenail infections usually don’t cause physical pain. But that doesn’t mean they can’t be extremely distressing and frustrating all the same.

 The reason is that, even though you may kill all of the fungus, the damaged toenail they leave behind will still be there, waiting to grow out and be replaced by clear nail.

-That said, with laser, most people do begin to see significant, noticeable clearing of their toenails after just one or two treatments.
+That said, with laser, most people do begin to see a significant, noticeable clearing of their toenails after just one or two treatments.
 Full results depend on how quickly your toenails grow, although it can take up to a year.

 Will the Fungus Stay Away?